 Server Technology has defined and formatted RADIUS vendor-specific attributes (VSA) in the dictionary.sti file, which is available from Server Technology.
-The PDU is configured to recognize and use the configuration values in the file as specified by the network administrator, indicating to the RADIUS server that the defined attributes are based on Server Technology's unique enterprise vendor code.
+The PT40 unit is configured to recognize and use the configuration values in the file as specified by the network administrator, indicating to the RADIUS server that the defined attributes are based on Server Technology's unique enterprise vendor code.

-Using the format of the dictionary.sti file (located on the Server Technology FTP site), the PDU RADIUS implementation supports the following vendor-specific attributes:
+Using the format of the dictionary.sti file (located on the Server Technology FTP site at ftp.servertech.com), the PT40 RADIUS implementation supports the following vendor-specific attributes: